UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 > **Note**: In the code above, the call to the
 > `melt` function is split across several lines.
+Recall from
-This is allowed in
+> the {ref}`intro` chapter that this is allowed in
-> certain cases; for example, when calling a function as above, the input
+> certain cases.
+For example, when calling a function as above, the input
 > arguments are between parentheses `()` and Python knows to keep reading on
 > the next line.
 Each line ends with a comma `,` making it easier to read.
 > Splitting long lines like this across multiple lines is encouraged